PURPOSE / SCOPE:

 Should any offenses, including deferred adjudications, occur after matriculation, the student must report the incident to ICOM within 30 days of the incident.
 Following review, disciplinary action may be instituted, up to and including dismissal from the program.

 A background check may be done prior to clinical rotations, and all results are shared with the clinical site.
-By accepting admission to ICOM and matriculating, the student agrees that ICOM will share background check information in full of the student’s respective clinical site(s).
+By accepting admission to ICOM and matriculating, the student agrees that ICOM will share background check information in full with the student’s respective clinical site(s).
 Additional background checks may be performed at the discretion of ICOM or its patterning institution before accepting a student into a clinical rotation.
 Background checks revealing prior criminal activity may result in consequences affecting clinical rotations, acceptance into residency programs, future licensing, specialty board certification, and/or employment opportunities.
 ICOM cannot be held accountable for the clinical facility declining the student.
 If a student cannot be placed successfully in a clinical setting and is not able to complete rotations due to the inability to pass background check requirements the student will not be able to meet the requirements for graduation.

 ICOM has no control over the content of third-party background checks, which may include charges of driving under the influence.
 Even expunged records may appear on these checks.
 Background checks revealing prior offenses, even charges which may have been dismissed by the courts, could still result in consequences affecting clinical rotations, acceptance into residency programs, future licensing, specialty board certification, and/or employment opportunities.

-Students are advised to contact the licensure boards to seek advice regarding eligibility for licensure and requirements needed to progress in a health profession in the state where they intend to practice ensuring the aforementioned offense will not prevent them from becoming licensed in that state in the future.
+Students are advised to contact the licensure boards to seek advice regarding eligibility for licensure and requirements needed to progress in a health profession in the state where they intend to practice, ensuring the aforementioned offense will not prevent them from becoming licensed in that state in the future.

 All current or former students returning from an approved extended period away from ICOM, such as a leave of absence (per policy, termed withdrawal with intent to return) or an offer to repeat an academic year, may be required to submit an updated background check, and must notify ICOM in writing of any offenses, including deferred adjudications, at least sixty (60) days prior to the anticipated return date.
 An offense occurring less than sixty (60) days prior to the anticipated return date must be reported to the Director of Student Affairs within 24 hours of the offense.
 Non-disclosure or falsification of any related information may result in the revocation of the offer to return to ICOM, or if already returned to ICOM, referral to the PAR Committee for possible sanctions up to, and including, dismissal from the program.